California Driver Handbook - Parking

 Examples of disabled placard/plate abuse:

-• Using a placard/plate when the person it was issued to is not in the vehicle with you (disabled child or family member, disabled employer, etc.).
+- Using a placard/plate when the person it was issued to is not in the vehicle with you (disabled child, family member, employer, etc.).

 PO Box 942869, MS D238